Raavan (soundtrack): Development

 "Khili Re" is a romantic song and is sung by Reena Bhardwaj, who was replaced by Shreya Ghoshal in the Tamil version.
 Its instrumentation is based on flute and sitar.
 Picturised on Aishwarya Rai and Vikram from Kolkata, the alap portion of this song features a classical dance performance by Aishwarya Rai.
 The song was choreographed by well known actress and dancer Shobhana.

 "Kata Kata" is a situational song that is rich in percussions and was shot as a wedding song.
 The song was based on traditional Indian music and Middle Eastern music, and had oud and shehnai are used in the interludes.
 This song was shot with 1000 dancers in Orchha, Madhya Pradesh.
 "A huge set was created in Orchha to shoot this song which took four days to wrap up and has been choreographed by Ganesh Acharya," says a Unit hand.
 This song may seem a little similar in picturisation and mood to "Rukmani Rukmani" (from Roja), both being wedding songs involving a group of singers, but if "Rukmani Rukmani" was a mischievous set-up for the nuptial night, this one's sung like a warning, but with equal amount of revelry and fanfare.
 "Kata Kata" is reportedly the most lavish song that Mani Ratnam has ever shot in his career.

 The only full song out of the four additional tracks "Jaare Ud Jaare" was performed by Rahman.
 According to Rahman, "The song was a very last minute addition.
 I saw the movie and felt like adding a song to a particular situation in the film.
-The lyrics of the song were ready for a while however I had to yet compose the tune.
-Meanwhile we had already planned our music release for the 7th of May so we didn't want to delay or postpone that because of one song.
-The song may be later added to the album; however it would feature in the film."
+The lyrics of the song were ready for a while however I had to yet compose the tune."
 It was composed and recorded by Rahman in his Mumbai studio within a few hours.
 The song starts in the movie during the acclaimed climax scene of the movie and continues throughout the end-credits.